 Figure 1-2 shows the basic topology for each input.
 The open-collector output of the optoisolator goes to an Input Data Register (IDR).
-When a CompactPCI bus read is performed on the input port, the Input Data Register latches the data present at the output of the optoisolator.
-The data is held in these registers while the on-board control logic steers the data to the appropriate CPCI bus data lines.
+When a PCI bus read is performed on the input port, the Input Data Register latches the data present at the output of the optoisolator.
+The data is held in these registers while the on-board control logic steers the data to the appropriate PCI bus data lines.

-Resistor R{vs} is an option-dependent, current-limiting resistor.
-The value of this resistor is selected during manufacturing to provide the typical threshold specified for the one of five available options ordered.
+Resistor Rvs is an option dependent current limiting resistor.
+The value of this resistor is selected during manufacturing to provide the typical threshold specified for the option ordered.
 The pull-up resistor is provided in the contact sensing mode, and the resistance value is selected during manufacturing depending on the option ordered.